UAE offers condolences to South Korea over plane crash

-South Korea has declared 7-day mourning for the incident that killed at least 177
+South Korea has declared 7-day mourning for the incident that killed 179

 KT Photo File: Shihab